unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_ion dagger_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 5 (1d4 + 3) piercing damage.

 **_Intoxicating Touch_**.
-Melee Spell Attack:_ +5 to hit, reach 5 ft., one creature. _Hit:_ The target is magically cursed for 1 hour.
-Until the curse ends, the target has disadvantage on Wisdom saving throws and all ability checks.
+Melee Spell Attack:_ +5 to hit, reach 5 ft., one creature. _Hit:_ The target is magically hacked for 1 hour.
+Until the hack ends, the target has disadvantage on Wisdom saving throws and all ability checks.

 #### Lich